sanyaade-teachings/pippi/README.md

 In many cases, this will produce a soundfile in the `tests/renders` directory for the corresponding test.
 (Ear-driven regression testing...)
 During the beta I like to keep failing tests in the main repo, so... most tests will be passing but if they *all* are passing, probably you are living in the future and are looking at the first stable release.

-## Clean build files
+There are also shortcuts to run only certain groups of tests, like `test-wavesets` -- check out the `Makefile` for a list of them all.

-If you're hacking on pippi itself, during development you will sometimes need to build the cython modules completely from scratch.
+## Hacking

-The normal `make build` command will by default only build the extensions whose source files have changed.
-That usually works fine, but to clean all the build files first just run:
+While hacking on pippi itself, running `make build` will recompile the cython extensions.

-    make clean
+If you need to build sources from a clean slate (sometimes updates to `pxd` files require this) then run `make clean build` instead.

 ## Release Notes